Signs You Have Gallbladder Issues & What to Do About It

 Most people don’t give their gallbladder a second thought—until it starts causing problems.
 And by that point, confusion sets in.
 Is it really your gallbladder?
 How would you even know?
 And what happens if it is the culprit?

 I see this so frequently.
 Clients come to me convinced something’s off, but they have no clue what symptoms to look for or what to do.
 The truth?
-Your gallbladder plays a huge role in digestion, and if it’s struggling, so are you.
+Your gallbladder plays a huge role in digestion, and if it’s struggling, you’ll know it.

-I’m Sarah Neumann Haske, MS, RDN, a Dietitian with over 20 years of experience—10 of those dedicated to digestive health.
+I’m Sarah Neumann Haske, MS, RDN, a Gut Health Dietitian with over 20 years of experience.
 As a Certified Microbiome Analyst, I go beyond treating surface symptoms to uncover the root causes of gut issues.
-That’s exactly what my Digestive Reset Program does—no one-size-fits-all advice or temporary fixes, just a completely personalized plan for real, lasting relief.
-If you’re tired of guessing and ready for answers, book your Digestive Assessment Call today—let’s figure this out together.
+My comprehensive 3 month Digestive Reset Program is a personalized 1:1 coaching program to help you conquer gut issues without having to rely on expensive pharmaceuticals, multiple doctor visits, or risky medical procedures.
+If you’re tired of guessing and ready for answers, book a free call to get started on your galbladder healing.

 Common symptoms of gallbladder issues include: